jopasserat/ShoveRand/README.md

 ## Usage ##

-A simple example of how to use Shoverand can be found in `test/test-shoverand.cu`.
+A simple example of how to use Shoverand can be found in `example/montecarlo/montecarlo_pi.cu` and `test/test-shoverand.cu`.
 When using Shoverand in your own project, **do not forget to link against the `libshoverand.so`** library that is built in the `lib/` directory.

+You can also find an example showing how to integrate a PRNG in shoverand in `example/dummy_generator/dummy_generator.hxx`.

+These examples were presented as a tutorial at the HPCS 2012 conference, in Madrid (http://hpcs2012.cisedu.info/4-program/tutorials  ==> T4).